python3 requests module usage examples

 POST data

-Posting data is also very simple, use the data
+Posting data is also very simple, use the data parameter with a dictionary containing the data to post.

 import requests